 California State Law (H&SC 121545) and SUSD Board Policy 4112.4 require that any person volunteering services in public schools must submit evidence that he/she is free of active tuberculosis.
-The examination shall consist of a TB assessment or the results of a chest x-ray, and must be repeated once every four years.
+The examination shall consist of a TB assessment or the results of a chest x-ray and must be repeated once every four years.
 Results of this examination must be kept on file at the school in which the person is volunteering services.
-Contact Health Services at (209) 933-7060, or your School Nurse for a TB assessment, or:
+Contact Health Services at (209) 933-7060, for a TB assessment appointment.
+Duties of a volunteer may include: Assisting in the classroom, going on field trips, assisting in various offices, working at athletic events, and any other activities deemed appropriate by the Site Administrator.

-Stockton Unified School District Health Services 975 N. D St., Stockton, CA 95205 • (209) 933-7060
+Stockton Unified School District Health Services 975 N. D St., Stockton, CA 95205 • (209) 933-7060 District Employees: